emaralive/buddypress/docs/user/advanced/constants.md

 # BuddyPress Constants

+### Predefined
+These Constants are defined by the BuddyPress core.

 ### Deprecated
 > [!WARNING]
 > Deprecated Constants are no longer be supported.
 Furthermore, these Constants may be removed from future versions, therefore it is  recommended to update any code that uses them, appropriately.